-Thai Kun chef Thai Changthong is opening a new food stall, P. Thai Khao Man Gai, devoted to Thai-style khao man gai within Hong Kong Supermarket.
-The restaurant is slated to open in early 2023 at 8557 Research Boulevard in North Austin.
+Thai Kun chef Thai Changthong opened a new food stall, P. Thai Khao Man Gai, devoted to Thai-style khao man gai within Hong Kong Supermarket.
+The restaurant is open as of Sunday, July 16 at 8557 Research Boulevard in North Austin.

-The stall will be counter-service serving food-to-go, with an adjacent cafe/bar area where people can eat.
+The stall is counter service serving food-to-go, with an adjacent cafe/bar area where people can sit to eat.

 Changthong told Eater he wanted to open this stall to honor his mother, who can no longer make the dish due to health issues.
 He also has a longstanding relationship with the owner of Hong Kong Supermarket, Dat Lien, (the pair have been friends since high school) and he plans to get produce and ingredients fresh from the supermarket.
 “I can’t say I ran out of food!” he jokes to Eater.